"The pockets of salted caramel fudge melt". Easter 2024: Tried and tested supermarket novelty hot cross buns

-Easter 2024: Tried and tested supermarket novelty hot cross buns, from Aldi to Lidl
+Easter hot cross buns 2024: Tried and tested supermarket treats, from Aldi to Lidl

 We’ll never understand why the hot cross buns in the classic rhyme were one a penny AND two a penny.
 Seems like strange pricing.